 Registration refinement of multiple range images is an essential step in multi-view 3D modeling.
 When the range images are coarsely registered by a priori knowledge of registration parameters, registration refines the rigid transformation parameters to minimize alignment error between overlapping range surfaces.
-There have been many investigations on the refinement problem [7, 17].
-For a pair-wise registration, the registration problem can be considered to be an error minimization of the rigid body transformation between control point sets [1] on the pair of surfaces.
-Control point sets are decided by matching either geometric [5], photometric [12, 18], or geometric and photometric [4, 11] structures of the range surfaces.
+There have been many investigations on the refinement problem (Campbell and Flynn, 2001; Rusinkiewicz and Levoy, 2001).
+For a pair-wise registration, the registration problem can be considered to be an error minimization of the rigid body transformation between control point sets (Arun et al., 1987) on the pair of surfaces.
+Control point sets are decided by matching either geometric (Besl and McKay, 1992), photometric (Lensch et al., 2000; Weik, 1997), or geometric and photometric (Bernadini et al., 2001; Johnson and Kang, 1997) structures of the range surfaces.
 In this paper, we address a registration problem in the first category, which considers only geometric structure for control point matching.